cadrian/circus/README.md

 ## Vault

-At the beginning, I expected the vault to be implemented as a simple encrypted JSON file (same as pwd).
-Instead:

 * The server file contains the vault; it will be an sqlite database.
 * The server will provide a mechanism to extract all the passwords of a given user.

-# Differences with pwd

-But that does not allow multi-user.
-I want multi-user to allow the server to start independently from any client, e.g. from a sysv init or systemd.
-That simplifies the client code and general management.

-UNIX philosophy: let the right tool do its job.
-Daemon maintenance is not a goal of circus.
+## Future technical work

-## Known issues
+### Known issues

-XDG is not an object.
+* XDG is not an object.

-Missing lots of tests.
+* Missing lots of tests.

-## TODO
+### TODO list

+* Debian packaging
-Using `sqlite_open_v2`, define a new vfs layer that uses the uv loop instead of sleeping; and maybe more operations such as encryption, secure malloc…
+* Using `sqlite_open_v2`, define a new vfs layer that uses the uv loop instead of sleeping; and maybe more operations such as encryption, secure malloc…

-Implement key tags.
+* Implement key tags.
 The database table exists, but is not used yet.
+* Encrypt and sign the messages between the client and server (even if they are on the same machine!)

-# Usage
+# Usage notes

 ## Warning!!

 PII logging ("Personally-Identifiable Information") may reveal sensitive information.
 Its level is lower than DEBUG, on purpose.
 Use with care!

+# History

+Circus is the successor of the venerable [pwd](https://github.com/cadrian/pwd/) but using standard technologies (C and mainstream libraries).

+## Differences with pwd

+Circus is multi-user. this allows the server to start independently from any client, e.g. from a sysv init or systemd.
+That simplifies the client code and general management.

+UNIX philosophy: let the right tool do its job.
+Daemon maintenance is not a goal of Circus.